 At the beginning of each calendar year.
-The Human Resource Unit requests employees to submit their wish lists of the trainings that they desire, in order to capacitated themselves.
-The Wishlist is signed off by the Head of Department, for relevance.
-HR then coordinates the planning and implementation of trainings as per the consolidated wish lists that form the Municipality's WSP.
+The Human Resource Unit requests employees to submit their wish lists of the trainings that their desire, in order to capacitated themselves.
+The Wishlist is signed off by the relevant Head of Department, for relevance, and HR then coordinates the planning and implementation of trainings as per the consolidated wish lists that form the Municipality's WSP.
+In the 2017/18 financial year, trainings were conducted as follows: